mdkamrulhossain016846/2023zjudem-7DE/docs/arduino/arduino.md

         </video>
     </div>

-This project demonstrates the basic concept of digital input (reading the switch) and digital output (controlling the LEDs) using an Arduino.
+This project demonstrates the basic concept of digital input (reading the switch) and digital output (controlling the LEDs) using an Arduino..